• Skip to primary navigation

 Our vanilla bean syrup can be kept for up to one month if stored in a tightly sealed glass container in a dark place.

-• STRAWBERRIES AND LIME FRUIT SALAD IN A BLACK BOWL WITH STRAWBERRIES AND LIME LEAVES SCATTERED AROUND
+STRAWBERRIES AND LIME FRUIT SALAD IN A BLACK BOWL WITH STRAWBERRIES AND LIME LEAVES SCATTERED AROUND.

-STRAWBERRIES & LIME FRUIT SALAD
+STRAWBERRIES & LIME SALAD

 MANGO FRUIT SALAD